everasoto/ed_scrap/README.md

 # ed_scrap
-Automatization of a scrapper for ed
+Automatization of a scraper for ed